Septic Systems in Pine Mountain Lake

 The bacteria in the septic tank eat and digest most of the waste.
 But the tank must be pumped regularly to remove the accumulated solids.
 If it isn't, the tank will fill with sludge and the solids which will eventually be washed out into the leach field.
 There, they will quickly clog the soil and eventually cause the septic system to fail.

 The health department recommends pumping out the tank every 3 to 5 years.
 The purpose of pumping out the tank is to remove accumulated solids and sludge.
 These solids can and will stop-up the soil where the wastewater is to be absorbed.
-If you have a larger tank and/or the house is not occupied full time or by a lot of people, you could possibly go as much as 5-7 years without pumping.
-Pumping of the tank will typically cost from $350-400, depending on tank size.
+If you have a larger tank and/or the house is not occupied full time or by a lot of people, you could possibly go as much as 5-7 years without pumping, and I have seen many go much longer.
+Pumping of the tank will typically cost from $450-500, depending on tank size.

 Septic System Inspections

-Inspections are relatively inexpensive ($125-150), but if the tank is buried deep (common with older homes) you could pay $100-$300 for excavation fees.
+Inspections are relatively inexpensive ($275-350), but if the tank is buried deep (common with older homes) you could pay $200-$350 for excavation fees.
 Some local septic companies insist on pumping out the tank in order to inspect (they make more money).
-But COWA/NAWT (septic engineer) guidelines more often than not permit tank inspection without pumping, and one local septic contractor, ALL SEPTIC CO., is willing to inspect without pumping if the tank falls within those guidelines.
+But COWA / NAWT (septic engineer) guidelines more often than not permit tank inspection without pumping, and one local septic contractor, All Septic Co., is willing to inspect without pumping if the tank falls within those guidelines.
 So, they are my preferred inspector in our area.
 Purchase agreements locally are usually structured so that buyers pay for inspection (and evacuation of dirt to access tank, if necessary).
-If pumping of the tank IS required, the seller is usually asked to pay for it.
-As we like to say locally, “when you move, you take your sh%t with you” :).
+If pumping of the tank is required, the seller is usually asked to pay for it.
+As we like to say locally, "when you move, you take your sh%t with you" :).

 The purpose of the inspection is to:

 - Confirm that there is proper draining from the house to the septic tank.